 Foods Containing Zinc

-Zinc brings Vitamin A from your liver to your retina, here it is used to make a protective pigment called melanin.
-Oysters have more zinc per serving than any other food, and foods like chickpeas, black-eyed peas, kidney beans, and lentils are a good source of zinc too.
+Zinc brings Vitamin A from your liver to your retina.
+Here it is used to make a protective pigment called melanin.
+If you are looking for ways to decrease your risk factors for glaucoma, oysters have more zinc per serving than any other food.
+In addition, foods such as chickpeas, black-eyed peas, kidney beans, and lentils are good sources of zinc.

 Foods With Omega-3 Fatty Acids